 |Caroline Hamblin Tucker '53

-Teacher, Retired, PRIME, Mechanicsville, Virginia.
-She has served on the Board of Trustees of Saint Paul's College, and the Richmond Community Board, United Virginia Bank.
-Tucker received her master's in zoology from Pennsylvania State University.
+Retired, Teacher, PRIME, Mechanicsville, Virginia.
+Tucker has served on the board of trustees of Saint Paul's College and the Richmond Community Board, United Virginia Bank.
+She received her master's in zoology from Pennsylvania State University.

 |Richard P. Henke '56

-Physician, Retired, Pathology Consultant, Rolling Hills, California.
-Richard received his M.D. from Stanford University School of Medicine in 1960.
-Richard is a member of the Ellen Browning Scripps Society recognizing those who have given over a million dollars in cumulative lifetime giving.
+Retired, Physician, Pathology Consultant, Rolling Hills, California.
+Henke received his M.D. from Stanford University School of Medicine in 1960.
 He and his wife endowed the Richard P. and Sophia D. Henke Distinguished Professorship.

 |Mary Kent Knight '60

-Data Processing Technician, Retired, Northern Trust Company, Stuart, Florida and Lake Forest, Illinois.
-As a homemaker and community volunteer, Knight served as the first female president of Illinois Elementary District 67 School Board, co-founded the not-for-profit Spirit of 67 Foundation, served on the Board of Directors for several community volunteer organizations and raised two sons.
-She received a master's degree in liberal studies from Lake Forest College, and a Ph.D. from Trinity Theological Seminary.
+Retired, Data Processing Technician, Northern Trust Company, Stuart, Florida and Lake Forest, Illinois.
+As a homemaker and community volunteer, Knight served as the first female president of Illinois Elementary District 67 School Board, co-founded the nonprofit Spirit of 67 Foundation, served on the board of directors for several community volunteer organizations, and raised two sons.
+She received a master's degree in liberal studies from Lake Forest College and a Ph.D. from Trinity Theological Seminary.

 |Morton W. Weir '55

-Chancellor Emeritus and Professor Emeritus of Psychology, University of Illinois, Urbana, Illinois.
-He has served in numerous academic and administrative positions at the University of Illinois at Urbana-Champaign.
-Weir orignially joined the faculty at Illinois in 1960.
-Mort served as Chair of the Board from 1995 to 1999.
-Weir received his bachelor's degree at Knox and a doctorate in psychology at the University of Texas.
+Chancellor Emeritus and Professor Emeritus of Psychology, University of Illinois at Urbana-Champaign, Urbana, Illinois.
+Weir has served in numerous academic and administrative positions at the University of Illinois at Urbana-Champaign, where he originally joined the faculty in 1960.
+Weir served as chair of the Board from 1995 to 1999 and received a doctorate in psychology at the University of Texas.